Can a Trauma Bond Become Healthy?

 Share

-The one you don’t ask out loud because you already know what people will say.
+The one you do not ask out loud because you already know what people will say.

 "No."